Mildew Vs. Mold: How To Treat & Prevent Both At Home

-It's important that we are really careful about how we respond to mildew in our homes.
-If you see what you think is mildew, or mold on your shower curtain, bath rug, etc., it's time to take action!
+It's important that we are really careful about how we respond to mold and mildew in our homes.
+If you see what you think is mildew or mold on your shower curtain, bath rug, etc., it's time to take action!

 When and how to clean it yourself:

 If you spot a one-off case of mildew on hard, nonporous surfaces like metal or glass, you can simply spray it with a mold remover (I recommend this one) and wipe the area down with a microfiber cloth.

 Since these areas are enclosed, the roots (hyphae) of mold will not have a chance to grow into them, so a quick clean should take care of things.
 Always be sure to discard the microfiber towel when you are done.
 Yep, do not wash it; discard it!

 If you spot mildew on surfaces that are semi-porous such as hardwood, you might need to sand the area down to fully remove the rootlike structures of mold.
 Otherwise, you run the risk of it easily growing back.
 (Think of mold as a weed: If you just remove the stem, it will continue to grow back.
 You have to get rid of the roots, too.)